 Jesus said to him, “I am the way, and the truth, and the life.
 No one comes to the Father except through me.
 (John 14:6)

-Through the Lord Jesus Christ we have access to God the Heavenly Father by the Holy Spirit.
+Through the Lord Jesus Christ, we have access to God the Heavenly Father by the Holy Spirit.
 There is no need for priests, angels or saints to be intermediaries.
-No need for the ceremonies of religion.
-As a believer in Jesus Christ by grace you have direct access to the throne of God.
+There is no need for the ceremonies of religion.
+As a believer in Jesus Christ by grace, you have direct access to the throne of God.